CHARLES PIPER'S PROFESSIONAL SERVICES

 Q: How do Mr. Piper’s financial investigations differ from other investigators?

 A: Piper provides honest, high quality investigative services that are thorough and well documented.
 (See the Testimonials Tab).
 When appropriate, Mr. Piper initiates investigations attempting to not only solve the cases, but to simultaneously search for and identify potential weaknesses which allowed the fraud or other wrongdoing to occur in the first place.
 He has over 20 years of proven experience doing this.
 At the conclusion of those investigations, written reports identifying areas of concern are provided to the clients along with written recommendations for improvement.
 Most investigators, including many respected state, local and federal agents, were never trained to investigate this thoroughly.
 Charles Piper’s goal is to solve the case and stop the fraud.
 Note: Clients who only want limited investigations conducted will be accommodated.

 Q: Has Charles Piper received special training in conducting fraud investigations?

-A: Charles Piper is a Certified Fraud Examiner (CFE) and a Certified Fraud Specialist (CFS).
+A: Charles Piper is a Certified Fraud Examiner (CFE) and has maintained that certification for over 20 years.
 He has completed numerous federal and private fraud investigation training classes/courses and continues his education by regularly completing continuing education classes/courses.
 Mr. Piper has also provided training to various anti-fraud professionals and and written articles and books about fraud and fraud prevention.

 Q: Does Charles Piper’s Professional Services (CPPS) only investigate for wrongdoing and/or financial losses?